agisga/agisga.github.io/_posts/2015-8-19-GSoC_2015_final_post_on_mixed_models.markdown

 has_parent_with_comments      -0.4616662830553772      0.13936886611993773      -3.3125496095955715    0.0009244972814528296
 ```

-We can also display the estimated random effects coefficients and the random effects standard deviation:
+We can also display the estimated random effects coefficients and the random effects standard deviation,

 ```Ruby
 puts "Random effects coefficients:"